S. Eastbourne¶

 Serovar Eastbourne has been found inAustralia, Africa, Europe, and North America including the US and Canada.

-Human/Animal Outbreaks¶
+Human Outbreaks¶

 Only one outbreak linked to serovar Eastbourne has been reported so far.